 Second look programs may be loosening lending standards

 Wall Street banks have been taking the heat for starting a credit crunch in the aftermath of the financial crisis.
 While major U.S. financial institutions received billions in government bailouts, they’ve been refusing to make loans.
 Last December President Obama met with bank executives at the White House and urged them to find new ways to increase small business lending.
-One of the ideas suggested was to take a “second look” at loan applications.
+One of the ideas suggested was to take a “second look” at loa forms.
 Since that December meeting, several major U.S. banks have started second look programs.
 Nine months later, there are signs that a second look may be making a difference.

 Second look gains traction